Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ```

+Now let's consider readability.
-Having established that order does not matter, now look at the `SELECT` and try to discern which tables the fields belong to.
+Look at the `SELECT` and try to discern which tables the fields belong to.
 Despite our consistency in having the second table always  aliased as `b`, I don't actually know what that table really is!
 That is, it is not immediately clear that `b.Title` is a projection of `Album`.
-But it's more obvious that `alb.Title` is a projection of `Album`.
+In order to know this, I would have to remember that `Album` is the second table.
+Of course, I would not know this and it would defeat the purpose of having an alias.

 Inner Joins are both __commutative__ and __associative__ - the order in which you write or group them does not matter in terms of the end result.
 Outer joins are _not_ commutative.